-- The Supreme Court of Buenos Aires upgraded to the Windows 10 operating system for better security, manageability, performance and cost avoidance.
-The court also is processing cases more quickly through a customized media portal built on Microsoft Azure, enabling citizens to access cases that have been registered electronically and view video recordings through an integration with Azure Media Services.
+- The Supreme Court of Buenos Aires upgraded to the Windows 10 operating system for better security, manageability, performance and cost reduction.
+The court is also processing cases more quickly through a customised media portal built on Microsoft Azure, enabling citizens to access cases that have been registered electronically and view video recordings through an integration with Azure Media Services.

-- The State Court of Justice of Sao Paulo has undertaken a digital transformation that serves citizens up to 70 percent faster—with the initial 2.5 million digitized processes saving 850,000 working hours or nearly 100 years.
+- The State Court of Justice of Sao Paulo has undertaken a digital transformation that serves citizens up to 70% faster – with the initial 2.5 million digitised processes saving 850,000 working hours or nearly 100 years.

 Cybersecurity: the foundation of Microsoft court solutions

-Court IT systems and legal records need to be protected from cyber-attacks just the same as court buildings, staff, attorneys, case participants and visitors need physical protection.
+Court IT systems and legal records need to be protected from cyber-attacks just like court buildings, staff, lawyers, case participants and visitors need physical protection.
 Microsoft takes cybersecurity very seriously, investing a billion dollars each year to make sure our cloud ecosystem is secure.
-Our cybersecurity experts in the Digital Crimes Unit and the Cyber Defense Operations Center monitor information to identify real threats, and they also develop tools and techniques to track and catch cybercriminals, and share with law enforcement from around the world.
+Our cybersecurity experts in the Digital Crimes Unit and the Cyber Defense Operations Center monitor information to identify real threats, and they also develop tools and techniques to track and catch cybercriminals, and share information with law enforcement agencies from around the world.

-Microsoft is enabling digital transformation across government priorities while helping to ensure that organizations, such as the courts, have the trust, security and compliance they need for sensitive data.
+Microsoft is enabling digital transformation across government priorities while helping to ensure that organisations such as the courts have the trust, security and compliance they need for sensitive data.
 We build security into Microsoft products and services from the start.
 Here are a few examples: